maximemulder/clam/README.md

 *\*\* Currently, the type inference algorithm sometimes generates signatures roughly of the shape `[T, U] -> (T, U) -> T | U`.
 Although these signatures are valid, they can be quite verbose and could be simplified into `[T] -> (T, T) -> T`.*

-*\*\*\* The types shown by the interpreter do not look as good as these examples as the type printing function is currently quite basic.
-Still, they are exactly these types.*

 ## Recursive types

 Clam does not feature recursive types yet, which is quite limiting.